MajorMalfunkshun/Getting-and-Cleaning-Data-Project/README.md

 ###Other Files:
 features.txt: contains the values that will become the column labels

-activity_labels: contains the id and label for each activity type (WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING)
+activity_labels: contains the id and label (descriptive activity name) (WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING)